 Insert air line into dryer hole until it stops. (you can't go too far)

 Reinstall thin plastic flap that covers compressor compartment.

 Reconnect water line & electrical connector(s) onto washer reservoir.

 Reinstall washer fluid bottle to fender using the 2 screws.

 Reinstall filter housing. (tighten clamp on air tube and reconnect connectors on air filter housing)

 NOTE: Failing to reconnect the electrical connectors on the air filter housing before starting vehicle will cause the Check Engine light to come on.

 Turn suspension switch ON in trunk compartment.
-Author: Eddie Spinks of American Air Suspension
+Tired of Dealing with the Air Suspension?
+Check out our

 American Air Suspension - The only source you need for Air Suspension Parts, Coil Spring Conversion Kits, Air Suspension Conversion Kits, Air Springs, Air Struts, Air Suspension Compressors and the hard to find Air Suspension Parts!